TheJambo/awesome-testing/README.md

 - [License](#license)

 # Suggested Awesome Lists

+## Must Read
 - [The Original](https://github.com/sindresorhus/awesome) - The awesome list of awesome lists.
 - [Falsehoods](https://github.com/kdeldycke/awesome-falsehood) - A funny and educational list of why nothing in Software Development is ever easy.
 Think you can store a marriage in a DB?
+- [Naughty Strings](https://github.com/minimaxir/big-list-of-naughty-strings) - This is the famous list of Naughty Strings.
+If you're doing some field validation, look no further for inspiration.
 - [Unicode](https://github.com/jagracey/Awesome-Unicode) - A great resource for learning how unicode works and the issues it can cause.

+## Useful References
 - [Application Security](https://github.com/paragonie/awesome-appsec) - Incredibly extensive, but you'll find something to fit the bill.
 - [Selenium](https://github.com/christian-bromann/awesome-selenium) - Better than searching Google if you know what you want.
 - [Security](https://github.com/sbilly/awesome-security) - This is mostly focused on Infrastructure, but if you're testing a series of systems, this is very useful.

 # Software